unRob/milpa/.milpa/docs/milpa/environment.md

 ### `MILPA_VERBOSE`

 Enabled by the `--verbose` option.
-It shows information about what `!milpa!` is doing, along any `@milpa.log debug` messages from commands.
+It shows information about what `milpa` is doing, along any `@milpa.log debug` messages from commands.

 ### `MILPA_SILENT`